NEWECX/vendor-sdk/readme.md

 ## How To Install

-### Install Latest LTS Node (require version 14 or later version)
+### Install Latest LTS Node (require version 14 or higher)

-<a href="https://nodejs.org/en/download/">Select a pre-built installer for your platform and install node</a>
+<a href="https://nodejs.org/en/download/">Click to Select a pre-built installer for your platform and install node</a>

 ### Run: